lise-henry/valisp/doc/features.md

 Note, though, that multiple expressions in the body are only possible with full declaration.

+## types ##

+Since it's very directly compiled to vala and uses no run-time, Valisp needs to be statically typed, which is a bit unusual for lispy syntax.

+Types are the same as their Vala counterpart, except:

+* an array of type T is `<T>` (and not `T[]`)
+* types for function pointers are not yet implemented.

 ## comparators ##

 `<`, `>`, `=`, `not=`, `<=`, `>=` all work as you would suppose they do, eg: